 So I tried in a variety of situations, whether and how I relaxation, which I deliberately used, helped against inflammatory pain.
 It was not about getting into undiscovered depths of relaxation and doing something particularly difficult.
 It was about actually using my skills.
 Just by trying, giving myself the necessary opportunities and time and peace, I trained and was able to relax more intensively than before.

-I experienced that the pain in the area with which I practised subsided, and eventually disappeared.
+I experienced that pain and inflammation in the area with which I practised subsided and eventually disappeared.

 But still, it wasn‘t all rosy all of a sudden.
 The following difficulties still were an exception to my rebuild pain-control: